microsoft/sqlworkshops/AzureSQLWorkshop/azuresqlworkshop/04-Performance.md

 ALTER DATABASE AdventureWorks0406 MODIFY (SERVICE_OBJECTIVE = 'GP_Gen5_8');
 ```

 This statement comes back immediately but the scaling of the compute resources take place in the background.
 A scale this small should take less than a minute and for a short period of time the database will be offline to make the change effective.
-You can monitor the progress of this scaling activity using the Azure Portal.
+You can monitor the progress of this scaling activity using the Azure Portal.<br><br>

 <img src="../graphics/Azure_Portal_Update_In_Progress.png" alt="Azure_Portal_Update_In_Progress"/>